How trading apps are responding to the GameStop fustercluck – TechCrunch

 Robinhood changed margin requirements for GameStop and AMC Entertainment to 100%, TechCrunch understands.
 And like M1, Robinhood doesn’t allow users to short equities.
 So, there’s that.

-Something notable about the companies we are discussing is that not a one of them wants to be labeled as the place where folks like to trade a lot.
+Something notable about the companies we are discussing is that not one of them wants to be labeled as the place where folks like to trade a lot.
 Which amuses me as cutting fees to zero, which they have largely done, is at once a great way to democratize investing, and, also, a great way to encourage folks to trade more frequently.
 And as the apps and services that offer free trading often make money when users trade (read this), their chatter about their users being focused on buying and holding always rings slightly thin.

 Anyhoo, some apps are going as far as adding warnings.
-Public, a company that TechCrunch recently covered, a spokesperson told TechCrunch that the company has added “‘High Risk’ safety labels” to the meme stocks that are causing so much ruckus.
+Public, a company that TechCrunch recently covered, said that the company has added “‘High Risk’ safety labels” to the meme stocks that are causing so much ruckus.

-As Public has long had a stated focus on building community over trading — which led to us having a question or two about when it is going to kickstart its monetization plans; the company did just hire a CFO, so more to come there we presume — which makes this move appear in concert with its general ethos.
+Public has long had a stated focus on building community over trading, which led to us having a question or two about when it is going to kickstart its monetization plans.
+The company did just hire a CFO, which makes this move appear in concert with its general ethos, so more to come there we presume.

-And, finally, UK-based Freetrade.
+And, finally, U.K.-based Freetrade.
 TechCrunch has covered the service before, making it a good company to rope into this group.
 Per the company, Freetrade restricts small-cap stocks to the subscription tier of its service, which should limit access amongst its user base to GameStop and other memetic equities.

 The company also stressed that it does not offer options or “any other form of leveraged derivatives” and has made “huge investment in investor education and financial literacy.”

-So there’s a general bent towards either building products that are not tuned for day-trading in silly stocks, or providing some protection against users’ worst instincts amongst the cohort of companies that have also made it inexpensive to trade.
+So there’s a general bent toward either building products that are not tuned for day trading in silly stocks or providing some protection against users’ worst instincts amongst the cohort of companies that have also made it inexpensive to trade.
 There’s tension there, akin to this.

 But they can only do so much.
 People are dumb, and it’s not looking like that’s going to get much better anytime soon.